jkua/wheelwriter-interface/docs/wwib_relay_protocol.md

 ### Configuration commands (0xeN, 0xfN)
 Used to configure relay parameters.

-The structure of a configuration command is the following sequence of bytes:
+The structure of a query/configuration command is the following sequence of bytes:
 * Parameter query (2 bytes): `<query_command (0xeN)> \n`
 * Parameter config (3 bytes): `<config_command (0xfN)> <value> \n`